BuxinSu/Exact-Privacy-Accounting-for-2020-U.S.-Census/README.md

 **“A Sieve-Accelerated Quadrature Method for Exact Privacy Accounting in the 2020 U.S. Decennial Census.”**

-It provides code and precomputed results for computing **exact privacy accounting** (e.g., ε–δ curves and trade-off curves) for compositions of mechanisms used in the **2020 Census DHC File**, with an emphasis on efficient, high-precision computation.
+It provides code and precomputed results for computing **exact privacy accounting** (e.g., epsilon-delta curves and trade-off curves) for compositions of mechanisms used in the **2020 Census DHC File**, with an emphasis on efficient, high-precision computation.

 ## Repository structure